clearent/ClearentIdtechIOSFramework/README.md

 **The safe keeping of the **API URL**, **API KEY** and the **PUBLIC KEY** is the integrators reposability.
 The SDK stores this information only in memory!**

+**Tips**

-**Tips** this feature can be enabled from your merchant account and when it's enabled the first step in the transaction flow will be a prompt where the user/client is prompted with UI that will offer some options to choose a tip.
+This feature can be enabled from your merchant account and when it's enabled the first step in the transaction flow will be a prompt where the user/client is prompted with UI that will offer some options to choose a tip.
 The options the user/client has are three fixed options in percents and a custom tip input field.
 The three options are customizable by settting the **tipAmounts** that is an array of Int values property of the **ClearentUIManager** as below.

 ```
 ClearentUIManager.tipAmounts = [5, 15, 20]